-You’ve probably been inundated with many articles on how to stick to your resolutions or kick off a weight loss or exercise program for the brand new year ahead.
-Instead of hitting you with more tips (but if you’d like them, you can find them here), I’ve created a list of healthy staples with which you should stock your pantry.
-If you’re detoxing the junk from your cupboards, here are the staples to have on hand for regular use in cooking and baking.
-I’ve also included my quick meal staples: foods you can have on hand to assemble into easy meals if you’re in a pinch.
+Who feels like a pantry makeover?
+I’ll make it easy for you to stock your holistic pantry: I’ve created a list of healthy staples for you.
+If you’re detoxing the junk from your cupboards, here are the foods to have on hand for regular use in cooking and baking.
+I’ve also included my quick meal staples: foods you can have use to assemble easy meals if you’re in a pinch.

 Cooking Oils and Fats